colin-gourlay/sundown-sessions/automation/dotnet/README.md

   state for later finalisation; it does not create permanent broadcast history.
 - `show_reconciliation_finalise` persistently finalises an
   operator-confirmed reconciliation into permanent broadcast history.
+- `show_publication_export` returns the finalised, ordered factual show state needed by a repository-aware publication agent.
+It excludes operator notes, local-file references, Todoist task references and other workflow state.
 - `recording_history` returns structured permanent broadcast history for an exact recording identifier, exact external identifier, or an ambiguity-safe title/artist lookup.